Pocomoke City Chamber of Commerce, Inc.

 The fiscal year for the Chamber of Commerce shall be the calendar

 year, January 1stto December 31st.

-the Finance Committee and adopted by the Board of Directors.
-Its
+Finance Committee and adopted by the Board of Directors.
+Its purpose

-purpose shall be to allocate the funds in such manner as to enable
+shall be to allocate the funds in such manner as to enable the

-The accounts of the Chamber shall be audited at least every 5
+accounts of the Chamber shall be audited at least every 5 years.

 called for prior to the 5 year limit at the discretion of the

-calendar year that an audit is not performed by an outside accounting
+Each calendar year that an audit is not performed by an outside

-firm, an internal audit of the chamber’s financial accounts
+accounting firm, an internal audit of the chamber’s financial

-shall be conducted by two or more chamber members who do not have
+accounts shall be conducted by two or more chamber members who

-check signing capabilities with the Chamber of Commerce.
-This
+do not have check signing capabilities with the Chamber of Commerce.

-audit review shall be submitted upon completion to the board of
+This audit review shall be submitted upon completion to the board

-The Chamber shall use its funds to accomplish the objectives and
+Chamber shall use its funds to accomplish the objectives and purposes

-purposes specified in these By-Laws, and no part of said funds
+specified in these By-Laws, and no part of said funds be distributed

-be distributed to any member of the Chamber.
-On dissolution of
+to any member of the Chamber.
+On dissolution of the chamber any

-the chamber any funds remaining shall be distributed to one or
+funds remaining shall be distributed to one or more regularly

-scientific, or philanthropic organizations to be selected by the
+philanthropic organizations to be selected by the Board of Directors.

-The current edition of Roberts Rules of Order, newly revised,
+current edition of Roberts Rules of Order, newly revised, shall

 procedure, provided such rules are not inconsistent with the Charter